Magneosolutions/vibeflow/memory-bank/activeContext.md

     *   **Backend Routes:** Created `playgroundRoutes.ts` with endpoints for generating sample queries (`/generate-queries`) and executing them (`/execute-query`).
 Integrated into `index.ts`.
     *   **Frontend Logic:** `MainAppPage.tsx` updated to fetch sample queries when "Try in Playground" is clicked, display them as buttons, and then fetch and display results when a sample query button is clicked.
     *   Full flow tested and working.
+*   **Refined AI Feedback (Vibe Check):**
+    *   Updated `getAIFeedback` in `aiService.ts` with a more structured prompt to guide the AI in providing feedback on vision refinement and learning suggestions, tailored to the user's vibe and the single matched dataset.
+    *   Modified `vibeRoutes.ts` to limit search results to 1 and pass the matched dataset to `getAIFeedback`.
+    *   (Frontend already displays this feedback, potentially with markdown rendering).

 ## Recent Changes
+*   **Improved AI Feedback (Vibe Check) Logic:**
+    *   Modified `aiService.ts` to refine the prompt for `getAIFeedback`, aiming for more structured and targeted advice including "Refine Your Vision" and "Learn As You Go" points, contextualized by the single best-matched dataset.
+    *   Updated `vibeRoutes.ts` to fetch only the top 1 dataset and pass its details to the feedback generation service.
 *   **Implemented Full Dataset Playground Flow:**
     *   Enhanced `aiService.ts` to generate sample MongoDB queries via LLM.
     *   Added new backend routes (`playgroundRoutes.ts`) for query generation and execution.